gswarge/gswarge/README.md

-- 👋 Hi, I’m @rckclimber
+- 👋 Hi, I’m Gaurang
-- 👀 I’m interested in Analytics Engineering
+- 👀 I’m interested in Analytics Engineering / Data Engineering
-- 🌱 I’m currently learning dbt and Data Modelling
+- 🌱 I currently work as an Analytics Engineer @ the Greater Vancouver Food Bank, Vancouver, Canada
 - 📫 How to reach me : connect with me on LinkedIN https://www.linkedin.com/in/gaurangswarge/

 <!---